the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Survey Center now adds +3 Science, +1 Culture, and increases to +8 Science, +3 Culture at Flight.
 - Think Tank is buffed to give a +25% Production boost towards Science buildings, along with a 15% Production boost to cities constructing buildings which are owned in the capital.
 - New UBs:
-  - Kruger Line (standalone national wonder, unlocks at Railroads, requires Factories in every city, consumes Power, adds +2 Production to tiles with Railroads and +2 Water per Trade Route)
+  - Kruger Line (standalone national wonder, unlocks at Railroads, requires Factories in every city, consumes Power, adds +3 Culture to the capital, +1 Production to tiles with Railroads and +1 Water per Trade Route)
   - Miracle Metal Mill (replaces Plastics Factory, requires the city to own a Factory and Electrostatic Generator and be working a Metal or Aluminum tile, adds +1 Production to Metal tiles, +2 to Aluminum tiles, and +10% to the city's total Production yields)
 - TODO: Add at least one new UU and one more UB based on the source material